 Compression Socks – I have owned basic graduated compression socks from various brands, but my preference recently has been the patterned styles from Sockwell since they’re more feminine and fun.
 With pants, any variety is relatively discreet and the benefits outweigh any nuisance of having to wear these.
 They have saved my feet from swelling several times.
 You may just have to plan your travel outfit around these (e.g., leggings don’t work as well since they are snug already and it can be tough to squeeze a pair of tall socks underneath).

-Travel Flashlight – Try to find one that is lightweight and uses standard (or better yet, rechargeable) batteries that are easy to replace.
-A compact flashlight is useful during power outages, illuminating hiking trails and for walks back to your room after dark.
+Travel Flashlight or Headlamp – For a portable flashlight, try to find a model that is lightweight and uses standard (or better yet, rechargeable) batteries that are easy to replace.
+A compact style is useful during power outages, illuminating hiking trails and for walks back to your room after dark.
 If you are going to do any hiking, you might just want a small headlamp since that can be used for bicycling at dawn and dusk as well and can easily be used as a carried flashlight too.
+I prefer an LED headlamp because it is most versatile (reading, trekking, caving, etc.) and the best part is that it keeps your hands free.
+Just remember to keep the batteries fresh.

 RFID Sleeves – With increased technology comes increased security concern.
-RFID chips are becoming more common in credit cards, passports and driver’s licenses, especially in the US.
+RFID chips are becoming more common in credit cards, passports and driver’s licenses.
 A set of inexpensive RFID sleeves can help protect those cards from having their personal information swiped without your knowledge.
 This is especially important in congested areas such as trains or shopping centers.
 Remember to get the appropriate size for your need (e.g., passport or credit card size).
 Another option would be an RFID protected wallet but those do cost more than the sleeves themselves.

 Bug Repellent – I do not tend to travel with liquid or spray repellent due to airline carry-on restrictions so when Ben’s Wipes were recommended to me, I had to give them a try.
 They worked wonderfully.
 I like that they are individually wrapped and the packages do not carry a smell.
 To get the most out of them in my cabin, I used the wipe then left the open wrapper and used wipe on the nightstand near my bed to deter any creepy crawlies.
 Keep in mind that these have a high (30%) DEET content so you do need to be very careful and just use them when necessity warrants and wash your hands after use.